Episode 21: Abhijit Yadav - The Changing Indian Economy

 How do I say this?
 In India, despite its many flaws, Indians strongly cherish their democracy, accept the drawbacks that come with it, but obviously, we all admire what China has achieved in a short span.
 And we've been obviously making … and trying to learn from it.
 But India has a very nonhomogeneous kind of an outlook.
 So I think that's how we are.
 We probably are going to go on a similar incline as China did on a graph if you want to plot it, it's just that ours is going to be inclined with a sines-up curve kind of superimposing it.

 One thing that jumps out to me there in your answer is talking about the can-do attitude which might be adopted by a number of different countries versus a make-do, and how you mention that can lead to certain work because making-do can lead to questionable morals and questionable ethics.
 Can you share an example of, maybe, how that's come into play in some of the work that you've done recently?

 I mean, let's look at it.
-Given the fact that India's growth plays so robust at the moment and the infrastructure play is so well invested in.
-I mean, you look at it that at the moment, we've got about 11 metro projects undergoing.
-And of all of them out-- out of that, 10 are delayed by more than two years.
+Given the fact that India's growth … so robust at the moment and the infrastructure … is so well invested in.
+I mean, you look at it that at the moment, we've got about eleven metro projects undergoing.
+And of all of them, out of that, ten are delayed by more than two years.
 Therefore, I think, at any given point of time, we've got at least one person from a construction solutions practice in India, multiple pitches that we've delivered, we've been shortlisted, we've been working on some very interesting assignments here.
 So construction solution, obviously, has got a strong role and they're actively present in the Indian market.

 Looking forward then.
 Are there any big changes you see occurring in the next five to ten years that you want to make a prediction about?
 That you think could shake the ground there in India?